MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/azurediagnostics.md

 | abc | def | 123 | ... | 456 |
 | ... | ... | ... | ... | ... |

 A resource that sends data to **AzureDiagnostics** then adds a new dimension to their data that they call **NewInfo1**.
-Since the table still has less than 500 columns, the first time an event occurs that contains data for this new dimension will add a new column to the table:
+Since the table still has less than 500 columns, the first time an event occurs that contains data for this new dimension adds a new column to the table:

 | Column 1 | Column 2 | Column 3 | ... | Column 498 | NewInfo1_s |
 |:---|:---|:---|:---|:---|:---|